indiqusdocs/apiculus/docs/Subscribers/Compute/LinuxInstances/ConnectingtoaLinuxInstance.md

 4. Navigate to **Connection** > **SSH** > **Auth**.

 	  ![Putty](img/putty2.png)
-1. Click the **Browse** button and select the private key file that you had already generated.
+5. Click the **Browse** button and select the private key file that you had already generated.
-2. Click **Open** at the bottom of the screen to open a connection to the Instance.
+6. To open a connection to the Instance, click **Open** at the bottom of the screen.
 PuttY prompts you to allow the connection to the host.
-3. Click **OK** to confirm and the terminal window will be displayed.
+7. Click **OK** to confirm and the terminal window will be displayed.
-4. Enter the default root user name (typically **ubuntu** for Ubuntu images and **root** for all other Linux OS images) and press **Enter** to authenticate against the server with your SSH key.
+8. Enter the default root user name (typically **ubuntu** for Ubuntu images and **root** for all other Linux OS images) and press **Enter** to authenticate against the server with your SSH key.

 You are now connected to your Instance.